deadhedd/nre/docs/CONTRACT.md

 * Leaf scripts remain simple, testable, and boring

 Any script that attempts to bypass or reimplement this contract is considered **incorrect by design**, even if it appears to “work”.

+### 3.3 Commit Helper Contract (commit.sh)

+**Status:** v0.1 — Early Draft

+Heavy AI assistance.
+Requires manual review and validation.

+#### 3.3.1 Role & Responsibility

+The commit helper is a single-purpose engine component responsible for:

+* Staging an explicit set of files
+* Creating a single Git commit in the configured repository
+* Reporting the outcome via exit code only

+The commit helper is not a general Git interface and not a standalone automation entrypoint.

+Violations of this contract are considered bugs.

+#### 3.3.2 Invocation Contract

+The commit helper MUST be invoked by job-wrap.sh, either directly or via re-exec.

+It MUST NOT be called directly from cron.

+It MUST assume it is running inside an active job-wrap execution (`JOB_WRAP_ACTIVE=1`).

+If invoked outside job-wrap, behavior is undefined unless explicitly guarded.

+#### 3.3.3 Logging & Output Contract

+The commit helper MUST NOT source log.sh.

+The commit helper MUST NOT implement its own logging system.

+The commit helper MUST NOT write anything to stdout.

+Any human-readable or diagnostic output MAY be written to stderr.

+All logging, capture, and persistence is owned exclusively by job-wrap.sh.

+#### 3.3.4 Stdout / Stderr Semantics

+**Stdout:**

+* Reserved for data pipelines
+* MUST remain empty at all times

+**Stderr:**

+* May be used for operational messages (e.g., “nothing to commit”)
+* May be captured and logged by job-wrap
+* Must not be relied upon programmatically

+#### 3.3.5 Input Contract

+The commit helper MUST operate only on explicitly provided inputs.

+Typical inputs include:

+* Work tree root
+* Commit message (or message template)
+* Explicit file list to stage and commit

+Rules:

+* The commit helper MUST NOT implicitly stage files (e.g., no `git add -A`)
+* The commit helper MUST NOT infer files from directory state
+* The commit helper MUST NOT modify files it was not explicitly given

+#### 3.3.6 Idempotency & Safety

+Re-running the commit helper with the same inputs MUST NOT corrupt repository state.

+If there are no changes to commit, the helper MUST exit cleanly with a documented non-failure code.

+Partial commits, mixed commits, or stateful retries are forbidden.

+The commit helper is assumed to run in a controlled, deterministic environment.

+#### 3.3.7 Exit Code Semantics

+Exit codes are part of the public engine contract.

+Recommended semantics (exact values may change, but meanings must not):

+* `0` — Commit created successfully
+* `3` — No changes to commit (non-failure)
+* `10+` — Operational failure (Git error, invalid input, repository unavailable)

+Exit codes below the failure threshold MUST NOT be interpreted as job failure by job-wrap.

+#### 3.3.8 Non-Goals

+The commit helper MUST NOT:

+* Perform repository discovery
+* Manage branches
+* Resolve conflicts
+* Implement retries or backoff
+* Decide when commits should happen
+* Decide what should be committed beyond its explicit inputs

+Those responsibilities belong to the caller (`job-wrap.sh`) or higher-level orchestration.

+#### 3.3.9 Stability Promise

+The commit helper’s interface and semantics are considered engine-stable.

+Any breaking change to:

+* invocation shape
+* exit code meanings
+* stdout/stderr behavior

+MUST be accompanied by a contract revision.